nmstreethran/ml-elec-model/README.md

 [![GitHub Wiki](https://img.shields.io/badge/-GitHub%20Wiki-purple.svg?logo=github&labelColor=black)](https://github.com/nmstreethran/ml-elec-model/wiki)
 <!-- end license badges -->

-by nmstreethran at gmail dot com
+by Nithiya Streethran (nmstreethran at gmail dot com)

 **This project is a work-in-progress.
 Feedback and suggestions are always welcome.
 Please refer to the [contributing guidelines](CONTRIBUTING.md) if you would like to contribute.**